 Germs and bacteria that cause common illnesses are invisible to the naked eye.
 Whether you are in a workplace, public facility, leisure environment or education establishment, germs are spread by people-to-people and through touching everyday surfaces.

 Enclosed environments, where people are working or interacting in close proximity with one another, are particularly at higher risk of the spread of germs.
 With people often working or moving around public areas while ill, this can quickly lead to localized outbreaks among a larger number of people.
-Our hands are the primary vehicle to increase the spread of germs, yet there are no definitive guidelines on best practice.
+Our hands are the primary vehicle to increase the spread of germs, yet there are no definitive guidelines for facility hand hygiene programs.

 Poor hand hygiene will lead to increased illness and can result in: